Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

 These artifacts (except the `.nn` file) are updated throughout the training process and finalized when training completes or is interrupted.

-#### Debugging

-If you enable the `--debug` flag in the command line, the trainer metrics are logged to a CSV file stored in the `summaries` directory.
-The metrics stored are:
-  * brain name
-  * time to update policy
-  * time since start of training
-  * time for last experience collection
-  * number of experiences used for training
-  * mean return

-This option is not available currently for Behavioral Cloning.

 #### Stopping and Resuming Training

 To interrupt training and save the current progress, hit `Ctrl+C` once and wait for the